 Why the Name Change?

-But after a lot of discussion, the entire staff agreed that the transition to Senara was a better fit for us.
+But after a lot of discussion, the entire staff agreed that the transition to Senara was a better fit for us and our wellness center.
 Changing from a family name reflects our growth, in staff size and especially in all the additional health and healing services we offer you at Senara.

 Why the Name Senara?

 There’s really no single answer for why we chose the name Senara.
 For starters, it’s unique and we just flat out like the sound of Senara.
 But there are other reasons too.

 We first heard the name from the Kramers’ young daughter, Grace, who’s a swimmer and absolutely LOVES mermaids.
 Grace mentioned reading a book about mermaids that talked about the legend of Saint Senara, who happened to be a mermaid.
 Just as soon as she said Senara, a light bulb went off for us in our search for the perfect new name.